 How to choose the best 65 inch TV for your home

 Choosing a TV and not sure where to start?
 The single most significant decision you'll have to make is buying a conventional LCD TV (also occasionally referred to as LED TVs) and an OLED TV.

 OLED TVs are more expensive, but they benefit from absolutely astonishing levels of contrast thanks to the fact that they're able to turn off individual pixels to create 'perfect' black levels.

 That said, they can't quite get as bright as LCD TVs meaning they can be a little harder to watch in bright living rooms.
 You also don't get quite as much sparkle in brighter parts of an image.

 Beyond panel type, your decision will come down to the strengths and weaknesses of each TV in particular, and we'll get into each of these as we dive into our guide to the best 65-inch TVs of 2018.

 What is the best 65 inch TV?

 Got your heart set on an OLED?
 Fair enough: we love them, too.
 The best around right now is the LG OLED65GX6LA.
-It has everything you could possibly need from a TV with this spec, just comes with a slightly heavier price tag than the jazzy LED screens.
+It has everything you could need from a TV with this spec.
+However, it has a slightly heavier price tag than the jazzy LED screens.